-The user application must provide an alternating 8-bit pattern to the Integrated Block for PCIe core.
-This pattern is defined as hexadecimal values 0x12 and 0x9A (these values are parameterized), which must alternate on every $user_clk_out$ clock cycle and made synchronous with respect to $conf_clk$ .
-The top-level example design file called $xilinx_pcie_2_1_ep_7x.v$ provides an example on how to generate this pattern.
-Cut and paste the example code into your own application to ensure the handshaking process occurs.
+The tandem solution provides an alternating 8-bit pattern and pattern checker within the core.
+This pattern is defined as hexadecimal values 0x12 and 0x9A (these values are parameterized), which must alternate on every user_clk_out clock cycle and made synchronous with respect to conf_clk.
+During the opt step of implementation, the logic for this pattern generator is moved into the second stage bitstream.